 Zaalim released in the year 1994.
-I was barely 7 years old at that point of time and I can still clearly remember my elder brother taking me to see this film.
-In those days there was a much hyped rivalry between Akshay Kumar and Sunil Shetty for the top spot of the first major action hero of Bollywood of the 90s and this rivalry had made its way into my relationship with my brother.
+I was barely 7 years old at that point in time and I can still clearly remember my elder brother taking me to see this film.
+In those days there was a much-hyped rivalry between Akshay Kumar and Sunil Shetty for the top spot of the first major action hero of Bollywood of the 90s and this rivalry had made its way into my relationship with my brother.
 While he was an Akshay Kumar fan, I was up for Sunil Shetty.
 We often ran into heated arguments about the same.
 He made it a point to watch every Akshay Kumar film while ignoring the Sunil Shetty fare.
 I had the option of watching either the Akshay Kumar films or sit at home.
 I gave in.
-In the course of time I did develop a sort of a liking for Akshay Kumar and one of the major contributors to that feeling were two films “Sabse Bada Khiladi” and “Zaalim”.
+In the course of time, I did develop a sort of liking for Akshay Kumar and one of the major contributors to that feeling was two films “Sabse Bada Khiladi” and “Zaalim”.

-Vinod takes revenge on the family by raping Ravi’s sister and then all hell breaks loose.
+Vinod takes revenge on the family by raping Ravi’s sister and then all hell breaks lose.
 Ravi’s father, an honest judge decides to go after Jaikal and his son and the decision costs them their lives.
 Ravi’s sister is also killed in pursuit of justice and this shatters Ravi’s life completely.
-He decides to extract revenge on his wrong doers and goes all out after them.
+He decides to exact revenge on his wrongdoers and goes all out after them.
 In doing so he strays away from the path of the righteous and into darkness.
-Does Ravi succeed in winning his war and does he become a Zaalim in pursuit if revenge is what is left to be seen.
+Does Ravi succeed in winning his war and does he become a Zaalim in pursuit of revenge is what is left to be seen.